EloiStree/2025_03_11_IntegerLobbyFacade/README.md

 # 2025_03_11_IntegerCloudVarFacade

-Scratch Cloud Var is a nice concept.
-Have hosted server that can share integer between a game what ever the tech behind it.
-This tool is just an abstract layer pushing and receiving integer.
+Scratch Cloud Variables are a great concept.
+They allow a hosted server to share integers between game clients, regardless of the underlying technology.
+This tool serves as an abstraction layer for sending and receiving integers.

-I have a Websocket server that allows to share integer between the game clients.
-But I could use Mirror, or Unity Network, or WebTransfort.
+I have a WebSocket server that enables integer sharing between game clients.
+However, I could also use Mirror, Unity Network, or WebTransport.

-The stabilty of the how can be change through time.
+The stability of the underlying technology may change over time.

-What is not changing is the will to just send an integer between the clients of a multiplayer to make it easy.
+What remains constant is the goal: to make it easy to send an integer between multiplayer clients.

-In here you will find this abstract layer of just sending an receiving integer.
-That you can hook later at the system you want to use.
+Here, you'll find this abstract layer for sending and receiving integers, which you can later integrate with the system of your choice.